 Social Media Monitoring

 Reactive social media strategy that works on a micro scale.
-This process consists of gathering social media data from your posts with the aim of analysing, comprehending and improving your strategy on social media over time.
-You will be able to make meaningful changes from your content message and format to your customer care services.
-By tracking your audience reactions and content performance, you will gain quick learnings easily applicable in the short-term.
+This process consists of gathering social media data from your posts, with the aim of analysing, comprehending and improving your social media strategy over time.
+You will be able to implement meaningful changes from your content message and format to your customer care services.
+By tracking your audience reactions and content performance, you will gain quick learnings applicable in the short-term.